olalonde/node-notify/TUTORIAL.md

 ###Our prototype method: Send()####

-First we extract the C++ object `this` references.
-Then we build our notification using our object's title and icon property and display it.
+First we have to extract the C++ object `this` references.
+We then build our notification using the object's properties (title, icon) and finally display it.

     #!cpp